Niger president serves quit notice, party elects candidate for 2021 polls | Africanews

 Originally from the Arab minority ethnic group, he is a native of N’Gourti, in the Diffa region (south-east), an area that has suffered deadly terrorist attacks by the Nigerian insurgent group, Boko Haram.

-Two of his main opponents come 2021 have already been picked in early March in the persons of Seïni Oumarou, leader of the National Movement for the Development Society (MNSD), the party of ex-president Mamadou Tandja.
+Two of his main opponents come 2021 have already been picked in early March in the persons of Seïni Oumarou, leader of the National Movement for the Social Development (MNSD), the party of ex-president Mamadou Tandja.

 Tandja was overthrown by a military coup in 2010 after ten years in office.
-The other is Mahamane Ousmane, a former president from 1993 to 1996, who has also announced his candidacy.

-The two placed 3rd and 4th respectively in the 2016 ballot, which they strongly questioned the regularity.
+The other is Mahamane Ousmane, a former president between 1993 and 1996.
+The two placed 3rd and 4th respectively in the 2016 ballot, which they strongly contested.
+The second placed candidate was exiled former Prime Minister Hama Amadou.

 Go to video